MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-report-vat.md

 * Submit only entries from the specified periods, or also include entries from previous periods.
 This is useful for updating a GST/HST return that you have already submitted, for example, if a vendor sends you a late invoice.

 ## <a name="to-connect-to-your-tax-authoritys-web-service"></a>To connect to your tax authority's web service
 [!INCLUDE[prod_short](includes/prod_short.md)] provides service connections to tax authority websites.
-For example, if you are in the UK, you can enable the **GovTalk** service connection to submit the EC Sales List and GST/HST Return reports electronically.
+For example, if you are in the UK, you can enable the **GovTalk** service connection to submit the EC Sales List and VAT Return reports electronically.
 If you want to submit the report manually, for example by entering your data on the tax authority's website, this is not required.

 To report GST/HST to a tax authority electronically, you need to connect [!INCLUDE[prod_short](includes/prod_short.md)] to the tax authority's web service.
 This requires that you set up an account with your tax authority.
 When you have an account, you can enable a service connection that we provide in [!INCLUDE[prod_short](includes/prod_short.md)].